getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 {% include platforms/event-attachments.md %}

-Attachments are only supported when using the Breakpad or Crashpad version of the SDK.
+Attachments require the _Crashpad_ distribution of the SDK.
 To add an attachment, the path to the file has to be configured when initializing the SDK.
 It will monitor the file and add it to any Minidump that is sent to Sentry:

 ```c
 sentry_options_add_attachment(options, "log", "/var/server.log");